smudge/decks/railsconf-2022/slides.md

 </div>

 <!--
-It has no LONG term memory
+it has no memory, this time no LONG TERM memory,

-The sequences reset every time the Ruby process restarts.
+because the sequences reset every time the Ruby process (or the server) restarts.

 So, apologies to our friends at ThoughtBot, but...
 -->